jg847/midterm_is218/README.md

 * The application can view, save, load, clear, and delete callculation history.

 ## Environmental Variable
 I used environmental variables to save logs into a folder, my history into a seperate folder, and log levels, format, and maximum amount of saved history entries.
+You can view how I used environmental variables [here](app/config.py)

 ## LBYL (Look Before You Leap)
 This applications demonstrated LBYL by assuring inputs are checked before an action is performed.
 For example: If divisor is a 0, an error message is sent.